 If so, the Denver Yoga Underground could be home.

 The Underground is Denver began in 2003.
-For the first few years it drifted around the city in various locations.
-In 2009 it found its permanent home inside of a church on 6th avenue and Adams street, in the boarder lands between Cherry Creek and the Congress Park neighborhoods.
+For the first few years, it drifted around the city in various locations.
+In 2009 it found its permanent home inside of a church on 6th avenue and Adams street, in the border lands between Cherry Creek and the Congress Park neighborhoods.

 DYU was established and continues to be operated by husband and wife team Derik Eselius and Brenna Hatami, both veteran yoga students.